-When you finally retire and take your pension, and before it starts to be paid, you may choose to give up part of your pension in exchange for additional pension for someone else after your death.
+Before your pension starts to be paid, you may choose to give up part of your pension in exchange for additional pension for someone else after your death.
 This is called "allocation".

 You can only allocate pension to someone who is financially dependent on you, or with whom you are financially interdependent.